-Tuition and fees are to be paid each semester prior to the first day of class unless prior arrangements are made.
+Tuition and fees are to be paid each semester prior to the posted fee payment deadline unless prior arrangements have been made with Student Accounts.
 Acceptable payment arrangements include financial aid and the deferred payment plan (explained below).
 The College accepts credit cards (Visa, MasterCard, and Discover) in addition to cash and checks.
+Payment must be in U.S. funds only.